Dale Tryon, Baroness Tryon: Health

-Dale had Perthes disease and spina bifida since childhood and was diagnosed with uterine cancer in 1993.
+Dale had Perthes disease as a child, spina bifida since childhood and was diagnosed with uterine cancer in 1993.
 After living with spina bifida for years, she had a series of surgeries to correct the issue.
 After this point she travelled for a period with a nurse, a physiotherapist, and her daughter, Zoë, who would lie next to her as she slept, rolling her over regularly.

 Soon after she received the 'all clear' from cancer, Tryon underwent treatment at Farm Place, an alcohol and drug rehabilitation clinic in Surrey.
 She was on a heavy dose of painkillers, and drank excessive quantities of vodka and champagne.
-While undergoing treatment for addiction at the clinic, she fell from a first-floor window, fractured her skull, broke her back and was paralysed.
+While undergoing treatment for addiction at the clinic, she fell from a third-floor window, fractured her skull, broke her back and was paralysed.

 Tryon was left a paraplegic from her fall, and for the last 18 months of her life was in a wheelchair.

 Divorce

 Living with recurring depression, and after being told by her husband that he wanted a divorce, she was detained on 17 June 1997 under the Mental Health Act 1983 for 28 days, after leaving the Black Horse Inn in Great Durnford.
 After discharge from the spinal injuries unit at Salisbury District Hospital, she returned home.
 The decree nisi was announced on 1 September, after which she renounced her title and moved into The Ritz hotel, where she intended to throw a party for her 50th birthday.
 From there she gave her last recorded interview with journalist Christopher Wilson.